 Make a statement about each of the following situations using a Perfect Modal form with the verb in brackets.

 a) Margaret was playing with matches when her parents were out. (burn)

 b) Simon saw a group of boys breaking the shop window. (phone)

+aA{α}

 c) John didn't turn up for the meeting. (forget)

 d) The captain hit the rocks at night. (see)

-e) Xenophon's team lost the match. (angry)/5 points
+e) Xenophon's team lost the match. (angry)

+/5 points

 Activity B

 Write an answer for each of the following questions.

 i) Why do we stereotype a mouse as 'quiet'?

 ii) Can a bat be stubborn?

-iii) Why do we say 'busy bees'?
+- iii) Why do we say 'busy bees'?

-iv) Do you think bats are actually blind?
+- iv) Do you think bats are actually blind?

-v) A 'lark' is: a cow, a sheep, a cat, a bird, a rabbit?/2.5 points
+- v) A 'lark' is: a cow, a sheep, a cat, a bird, a rabbit?

-Activity C

 Complete the headlines with a noun from the Unit.

-1. Crew doesn't pay to passenger demands.

-passenger demands.
-2. Researchers looking for more about causes of disaster.
+- 1. Crew doesn't pay to passenger demands. - 3. of the local beaches from oil spills is a must. - 5.
+Great among passengers when ship struck iceberg. - 2.
+Researchers looking for more about causes of disaster. - 4.
+New in place to warn ships of the rocks.

-3 Of the least 1

-oil spills is a must.

-4. New in place to warn ships of the rocks.

-5. Great among passengers when/2.5 points

-ship struck iceberg.

-Activity D

 What are the causes of stress for people who

 a) live in an area where there is a volcano

 b) have to travel long distances to work each day

 c) control ships and planes

 d) live in a forested area

 e) people who live in an earthquake zone near the sea

-/5 points
+/5 5 points

 Activity D

-Use the information from the texts in the Unit to explo in the fo ollowing:
+Use the information from the texts in the Unit to expla in the fo ollowing:

-Hours before an earthquake, domestic animals like cows, dogs, ca ts struggle against bein g tied
+Hours before an earthquake, domestic animals like cows, dogs, cats up, and even turn on the owner. s struggle against beir g tied

-up, and even turn on the owner.
+up, and eventum on the owner.
+T)

-/

-/

 2.,/

 /!
 5 points

 The state of the s T otal/20 points

-Now tick how well you can do the fol lowing g:
+Now tick how well you can do the foll owin g:

-Wii h difficulty Quite well Easily
+With ı difficulty Quite well Easily

 ✓ I can make statements of deduction

 ✓ I can compare things using similes

 ✓ I can understand the main story from reading newspaper headlines

-✓ I can infer information from visuals
+✓ I can infer information from visuals П П П